 Despite wearing full clothes or covering yourself with hats, sunglasses, or sunscreens with the right SPF, you can get sunburned.
-Someone who frequently visits a beach, works in the yard, regularly goes on fishing, or have extra sensitive skin may face sun poisoning.
+Someone who frequently visits a beach works in the yard regularly go on fishing, or have extra sensitive skin may face sun poisoning.

 The chances of getting sunburned are higher in summers than at any other time of the year.
 Even though seldom fatal, severe sunburn can cause discomfort, blisters, and even flu-like symptoms.
 If you want to know about this skin problem in detail, then go through the symptoms, rash, relief, prevention, and treatment section below:

 Sun Poisoning doesn’t require any medical diagnosis.
 You may first experience a regular sunburn, which becomes visible within six to twelve hours of exposure to the ultraviolet rays.
 And the peak effects of sun poisoning appear within 12 to 24 hours.
 Here is what you may experience in case of severe sunburn or sun poisoning:

 - Peeling skin or skin loss (mostly four to seven days after the skin exposure to UV rays)